 Why is it Important?

-In California Workers’ Compensation Law, a Permanent Disability Percentage is a number which is assigned to an Injured Worker’s Permanent Disability.
+In California Workers’ Compensation Law, a Permanent Disability Percentage is a number that is assigned to an Injured Worker’s Permanent Disability.
 In many circumstances, Permanent Disability Percentages make no sense.
-It is quite possible that two Injured Workers with identical injuries can end up with completely different Permanent Disability Percentages.
+It is quite possible that two Injured Workers with identical injuries can end up with entirely different Permanent Disability Percentages.
 This article will explain how this process works and what it means for permanent disability benefits in California.

 What are the Ways that CA Permanent Disability is Calculated?